-Broadband BT b.
-Is there a septic tank If you have answere questions below: Yes/No C. Do you have approp your septic tank? riate consents f or the discharge fr om Yes/No/ Don't Know d.
-Do you have a mainte If you have answer company with which red yes , pleas e give details of the 11.
-Responsibilities for Shared or Com mon Areas а.
-Are you aware of an cost of anything use shared drive, private If you have answere ed jointly, such e road, boundar as the repair of a ry, or garden area?
-Don't b.
-Is there a responsib maintenance of the common areas? roof, common s stairwell or other Yes/No/ Not applicable

-C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-Yes/No d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-If you have answered yes , please give details: Yes/No е.
+b.
+Is there a septic tank system at your property?
+Yes/No If you have answered yes, please answer the two questions below: NO C. Do you have appropriate consents for the discharge from your septic tank?
+Yes/No/ Don't Know d.
+Do you have a maintenance contract for your seption tank?
+Yes/No If you have answered yes, please give details of the company with which you have a maintenance contract: 11.
+Responsibilities for Shared or Common Areas a.
+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+If you have answered yes, please give details: Yes/No/ Don't Know b.
+Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
+If you have answered yes, please give details: Yes/No/ Not applicable d.
+Do you have the right to walk over any of your neighbours' property - for example to put out your Yes/No d. neignbours' property - for example to put out your Yes/No rubbish bin or to maintain your boundaries?
+If you have answered yes, please give details: VJC) e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
-If you have answered yes , please give details: Yes/No f.
+Yes/No If you have answered yes, please give details: 20 f.
 As far as you are aware, is there a Public Right of Way across any part of your property?
 (A Public Right of Way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
-If you have answered yes, please give details: Yes/No 12.
+Yes/No NO 40 If you have answered yes, please give details: 510 12.
 Charges associated with your property a.
 Is there a factor or property manager for your property?
-If you have answered yes , please provide the name and address and give details of any deposit held and approximate charges: Yes/No b.
+Yes/No If you have answered yes, please provide the name and address and give details of any deposit held and approximate charges: MO

+) .
 Is there a common buildings insurance policy?
 Yes/No/ Don't know If you have answered yes, is the cost of the insurance included in your monthly/annual factor's charges?
-Yes/No/ Don't know C. Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, e.g. to a Residents' Association, or maintenance or stair fund.
-NIA 13.
-Specialist Works а.
-As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property?
-Yes/No If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property
+Yes/No/ Don't know Э. Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, e.g. to a Residents' Association, or maintenance or stair fund.
+12 Specialist Works 70 13.
+Yes/No 13. a.
+Specialist Works As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property?
+Yes/No As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been